ultimate271/notes/gibson/neuromancer03.md

 and saw her sitting cross-legged on the bed, sleepily scratching her stomach with burgundy nails.

+## Armitage reveals the Neurotoxins he injected into Case's bloodstream
 “SOMEONE’S COMING LATER to secure the place,” Armitage said.
 He stood in the open doorway with an old-fashioned magnetic key in his hand.
 Molly was making coffee on a tiny German stove she took from her bag.